kenstott/hasura-connectors/spark-connector/README.md

     "sales.xls": ["Invoices","Inventory"]
   },
   // Jars to be added to spark session
+  // prepend with "local:" if you want to add jars from a
+  // local file store
   "jars": ["https://mvnrepository.com/artifact/com.crealytics/spark-excel_2.13/3.3.1_0.18.7"],
   // if a foreign key is to be used to link to
   // a target table - and there is a data type mismatch